 We make sure technology is used meaningfully and safely to improve learning and reflect real world practice.
 That’s why we’re committed to developing a high level of digital literacy, with staff and students as active learners and users, developing the essential digital literacy skills required in a more connected and globalised workforce.

 You might be wondering if schools are teaching enough digital literacy or maybe you’re thinking there’s too much screen time at school.

 Today’s digital literacy journey is so much more than iPads and computers.
 It's about using available technology to change the way you think, add value to your conversations and enhance your learning.

 Teachers learn digital literacy too

-CCGS teachers introduce digital technology only when it improves student learning.
+CCGS teachers introduce digital technology to enhance student learning.
 All teachers have completed digital literacy workshops, led by our Director of Innovative Learning and Digital Literacy.

-Teachers have been trained in the selection and use of relevant technology to create lesson sequences.
-They receive in class ongoing support from a Computing Integration Teacher to deliver and evaluate their new lessons.
+Teachers are trained in the selection and use of relevant technology to create lesson sequences.
+They receive in-class ongoing support to deliver and evaluate their new lessons.
 Ideas are shared across teams, growing expertise school-wide and feeding into continuing digital literacy professional development.